WebAssembly/WASI/proposals/io/example-world.md

 <h4><a name="read"><code>read: func</code></a></h4>
 <p>Read bytes from a stream.</p>
 <p>This function returns a list of bytes containing the data that was
-read, along with a bool indicating whether the end of the stream was reached.
+read, along with a bool which, when true, indicates that the end of the stream was reached.
 The returned list will contain up to <code>len</code> bytes; it may return fewer than requested, but not more.</p>
 <p>Once a stream has reached the end, subsequent calls to read or
 <a href="#skip"><code>skip</code></a> will always report end-of-stream rather than producing more